hammad93/time_crypt/README.md

 ## Endpoints

 ### `create`
 Generates a new passcode at the specified time by encoding the passcode and the expiry time into a new PGP message utilizing the SaaS's private key.
 This returns the PGP message that the user can save.
-Note that IP logging and unlock must be turned on.

 ### `unlock`
 Manually check if the message generated can be unlocked based on time.
 If it is, return the passcode.

-### `ip_unlocked`
-Returns passcodes that are unlocked, or automatically decrypted based on time, by utilizing a user's internet address or IP.

 ### `locked`
 Returns currently locked passcodes.